Marta44/to-press2019/README.md

 **Imagery**

 The images have been carefully selected to be eye-catching, appealing and compelling.
 The purpose is to showcase the most recent and important pieces created by the artists.
-The artists also want the images to clearly show that is possible to personalize the product/object on request.
+The artists want the images to clearly show that is possible to personalize the product/object on request.
+They also wish to transmit that they are ceramic makers and that the decoration aspect is an added value.

 ---
 ## Features